Luca Giordano Biography | Oil Painting Reproductions

-In 1692 Luca Giordano went to Spain at the invitation of Charles II.
-He stayed there for ten years, returning to Naples in 1702, following Charles' death.
-While in Spain, he painted major decorative schemes at the Buen Retiro Palace, El Escorial, the sacristy of Toledo Cathedral, and other sites.
+In 1692 Luca Giordano went to Spain at the invitation of Charles II and stayed there for ten years, painting at the Buen Retiro Palace, El Escorial, and the Sacristy of Toledo Cathedral, following Charles' death he returned to Naples.

-After his return to Naples early in 1702, Luca Giordano continued to paint prolifically.
-Executed in a lighter, less rhetorical style, these late works, prefiguring Rococo, proved influential throughout the eighteenth century, and were admired by Fragonard.
+After his return to Naples early in 1702, Luca Giordano kept on painting.
+His pallet became a lighter, less rhetorical style, these late works, prefiguring Rococo art, proved influential throughout the eighteenth century, and was admired by Fragonard.

-Giordano had an astonishing facility, which often lead to an impression of superficiality of his works.
+Giordano had an astonishing facility, which often leads to an impression of the triviality of his works.
 He left many works in Rome, and far more in Naples.
-Of the latter, his Christ expelling the Traders from the Temple in the church of the Padri Girolamini, a colossal work.
+Of the latter, his Christ Expelling the Traders from the Temple, in the Church of the Padri Girolamini, is an epic work.

-His best pupil in painting was Paolo de Matteis.
-However, his influence, like his travels and career, were broad and prolific.
-For example, he is said to have influenced in Venice, Giovan Battista Langetti, Giovanni Coli and Filippo Gherardi.
+His best student in painting was Paolo de Matteis.
+However, his influence, like his travels and career, were broad and prolific, and in Venice influenced, Giovan Battista Langetti, Giovanni Coli, and Filippo Gherardi.

 Art Movement: Baroque

 Artists Influencing Giordano: Jusepe de Ribera